1-0 BASIC CONCEPTS CONCERNING THE STUDY OF HISTOLOGICAL SLIDES

 – Distinguish cytoplasm, nucleus and nucleolus

-– Discuss some cautions when examining thin sections of three-dimensional objects
+– Discuss some cautions while examining thin sections of three-dimensional objects

 – Become familiar with the dimensions of microscopic structures